romantao/openlpc-USB_Bootloader/README.md

 this project as a Git submodule.

-The core of the bootloader is originally developed by NXP, and is licensed under NXP's permissive example code license:
+The core of the bootloader is originally developed by NXP, and is licensed under NXP's odd example code license:

     Software that is described herein is for illustrative purposes only which provides customers with programming information regarding the